itszerrin/DeepInfra-Wrapper/README.md

 The API gracefully handles errors, such as forbidden requests, providing meaningful error messages.

+## Google Colab

+The server is also usable on [This Google Colab Link](https://colab.research.google.com/drive/15sQ6sjZJYUincL3otypxfH96aCfLQ7HZ?usp=sharing)

 ## License

 This project is licensed under the [MIT License](LICENSE).